visioninhope/foundationallm/docs/deployment/authentication/vectorization-authentication-setup-entra.md

-# Vectorization API Setup: Microsoft Entra ID
+# Vectorization API Authentication Setup: Microsoft Entra ID

 FoundationaLLM comes with out-of-the-box support for Microsoft Entra ID authentication, meaning that you can use Entra to protect access to the Vectorization API.